chef/automate/components/automate-chef-io/content/docs/iam-v2-api-reference.md

 Create a rule by composing JSON with all the necessary rule properties (see [Example Project Rule]({{< relref "iam-v2-api-reference.md#example-project-rule" >}})).

-Assuming you store it in the file "project-rule.json", pass it to `curl` to create the project rule:
+Assuming you store the JSON content in the file "project-rule.json", pass the file to `curl` to create the project rule:

 ```bash
 curl -sSH "api-token: $TOKEN" -d @project-rule.json -X POST \